 We support ethically approved clinical research.
 We may use anonymised information (with all names and other identifying information removed) or information that is combined with other people’s information, or reveal it to others, for research or statistical purposes.
 You cannot be identified from this information and we will only share the information in line with legal agreements which set out an agreed, limited purpose and prevent the information being used for commercial gain.

-11. Transferring information outside the European Economic Area (EEA)
+11. Transferring information outside of the UK and the European Economic Area (EEA)

 We deal with many international organisations and use global information systems.
-As a result, we transfer your personal information to countries outside the EEA (the EU member states plus Norway, Liechtenstein and Iceland) for the purposes set out in this privacy notice.
-Not all countries outside the EEA have data-protection laws that are similar to those in the EEA and if so, the European Commission may not consider those countries as providing an adequate level of data protection.
+As a result, we transfer your personal information to countries outside of the UK and the EEA (the EU member states plus Norway, Liechtenstein and Iceland) for the purposes set out in this privacy notice.

 We take steps to make sure that, when we transfer your personal information to another country, appropriate protection is in place, in line with data-protection laws.
 Often, this protection is set out under a contract with the organisation who receives that information.
 For more information about this protection, please contact us at firstname.lastname@example.org.